 - Delay macOS updates: This feature was previously available, but we forgot to document it!

 - Standard apps for newer iOS versions are now available on the list of apps that can be added to screen layouts: Measure, Voice Memo, Stocks, Files

 -- Thanks to Jesus O. and Nate G. for pointing out the omission of these apps in the Feature Request forum

-- Manually add weblink to collection: You can now add web links to collections by manually entering a URL.
-Previously, you could only add a link to a collection if the site was already created as a weblink.
+- Manually add web links to the collections: You can now add web links to collections by manually entering a URL.
+Previously, you could only add a link to a collection of sites that were already created as a web link.

-- In Parent Portal, iOS standard apps (i.e. built-in apps like Clock and Calendar) now show in the same list as installed apps when selecting apps to add to layout, rather than a separate tab.
-This makes things more simple for parents
+- In Parent Portal, iOS standard apps (i.e., built-in apps like Clock and Calendar) now show in the same list as installed apps when selecting apps to add to the layout, rather than a separate tab.
+This makes things simpler for parents

-- In Status, the "Upgrade" button has been relabeled to "Update"
+- Under Status, the "Upgrade" button has been relabeled as "Update"

-- In Teacher Tools, the selector for number of devices to show on a page has been removed, as we now show 48 automatically
+- For Teacher Tools, the selector for the number of devices showing on the page has been removed, as we now show 48 automatically

-- Parent Portal did not allow curfew to be disabled once it was configured
+- Parent Portal does not allow curfew to be disabled once they are configured

-- If DEP settings were configured to send a macOS admin password, it had to be reentered on the DEP setup screen any time a change was made to other settings in order to save
+- If DEP settings are configured to send a macOS admin password, it has to be re-entered on the DEP setup screen any time a change is made to other settings in order to save.